Md-Dipu/run-gcc/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these steps:
+If you'd like to contribute to `run-gcc`, please follow the guidelines outlined in the [Contributing Guide](docs/CONTRIBUTING.md).

+### How to Get Started

-1. Fork the repository.
+1. Fork the repository and clone it locally.
 2. Create a new branch for your feature or bug fix.
+3. Make your changes, ensuring they follow the project's coding conventions.
-3. Commit your changes with clear messages.
+4. Test your changes thoroughly.
-4. Submit a pull request.
+5. Submit a pull request with a detailed description of your changes.

+For more details, refer to the [Contributing Guide](docs/CONTRIBUTING.md).

 ## License